 When there are few pertinent data, the descriptor makes a statement about the database, for example, "Inadequate Information to Assess Carcinogenic Potential," or a database that provides "Suggestive Evidence of Carcinogenic Potential."
 With more information, the descriptor expresses a conclusion about the agent's carcinogenic potential to humans.
 If the conclusion is positive, the agent could be described as "Likely to Be Carcinogenic to Humans" or, with strong evidence, "Carcinogenic to Humans."
-If the conclusion is negative, the agent could be described as "Not Likely to Be Carcinogenic to Humans."
+If the conclusion is negative, the agent could be Carcinogenic to Humans."